Guluna/choropleth-map-in-R/README.md

-Choropleth map (created using Leaflet package in R) describing the worldwide vaccination status.
+Choropleth map (created using Leaflet package in R) describing the worldwide vaccination status as of year 2021.